Childhood Disorders

-What is Attention Deficit/Hyperactivity Disorder? - Advice for Parents
+What is Attention Deficit/ Hyperactivity Disorder?

 Kids are kids.
 They can be distractible, forgetful, impulsive and fidgety.
 They often don't listen and sometimes seem to forget what they should be doing the minute after they were told.
 But at what point should a parent worry about AD/HD?